A comparative study of the dynamic critical behavior of the four-state Potts like models: RESULTS AND DISCUSSIONS

 \section{RESULTS AND DISCUSSIONS}

 In our Monte Carlo simulations, we consider two-dimensional lattices with periodic boundary conditions.
-The dynamic evolution of the spins in local and updated by the heat-bath algorithm at the critical point $K_c$.
-In order to check the possibility of finite-size effects, we consider three different lattice sizes, $L=120$, 180 and 240 and the exponents were obtained from five independent bins of 20000 samples each one.
+The dynamical evolution of the spins is local and updated by the heat-bath algorithm at the critical coupling $K_{c}$.
+In order to check finite-size effects, we consider three different lattice sizes ($L=120$, $180$ and $240$) the exponents being obtained from five independent bins of 20000 samples each one.

-\subsection{Global persistence exponent $\theta_g$}
+\subsection{Global persistence exponent $ \theta_g$}

 The global persistence probability $P(t)$ can be defined as